ispanos/agli/Readme.md

 prerequisite_packages:
 ```

 Is a list with the same syntax as `packages:` and can be used to install some packages before the rest.
-In `defaults/main.yaml` you can see that I use it to install flatpak and the 'flathub' remote.
-This way, I can be sure that packages from flathub will be installed without an issue.
-You can also see in my `vars` *template* that I use it to install `dnf` repositories (such as RPM Fusion).

 ```yaml
 pre_install: